metonym/svelte-visibility-change/README.md

 Bind to the `state` prop to determine if the current tab is currently visible or hidden.

-In this live demo, switch to a different tab in the same browser window.
+In the following example, switch to a different tab in the same browser window.
 The page title should change from "visible" to "hidden."

 ```svelte
 <script>